Burmese-AI/Customized-BBC-Crawler/README.md

 This project is still in the developing phase.
 The project aims to create a web app bot in Telegram.
 The bot crawls the BBC Burmese website to display news contents.
 This way, Telegram users can now read news without having to leave the app.

-Initially, this branch is used to develop the custom crawler to scrape contents from-
+Initially, the main branch is used to develop the custom crawler to scrape contents from-
 1. BBC Burmese
 2. Yangon Khit Thit Media

 For the specific implementation, I chose the **BBC Burmese**.

+This branch explores and experiments with Docker to host DynamoDB database.

 ## Files and Directories
 There are several folders and files in this repository-